PSFC-HEDP/WRF_Analysis/readme.md

 in the filenames.
 the code will notice these tags and include them in the plots and tables to uniquely identify each analysis.

+there's a way to make a plot that will compare the performance of many shots in a series, but it's currently not very well automated. what you do is you create a folder for a shot series rather than for a single shot, and you put a text file in it for every shot in that series. the text file should be named the shot's nine-digit N number, and contain a table of numbers where each line is one WRF and the columns are DIM, position, yield, yield uncertainty, energy, energy uncertainty, ρR, and ρR uncertainty. you can also have pipes, colons, or plus-minus symbols in the middle and they'll be parsed as spaces (this makes it so you can usually copy the table printed to the console into these text files). what the code does is treat this as multiple ANALYSIS.csv files with pre-computed ρRs. so you can call `make_plots_from_analysis.py` on a folder with a bunch of these text files instead of a folder with a bunch of ANALYSIS.csv files for one shot like you normally would, and it will make the same scatter plots it always does but comparing multiple shots. agen, it wouldn't be to hard to make this all fully automatic, but whatever it's fine for now.

 ## Installation

 you'll need the Python requirements, which are all on PyPI.